FHIDev/fhi.helseid/Fhi.AccountController/README.md

 The last `Ping` endpoint is used to check if the controller is installed.`

+### UserController

+It also includes a UserController with a method `User` that displays information about the logged in user.

 ### Default Html files

 The package also adds four default pages, for `Error`, `Forbidden`, `LoggedOut` and `StatusCode` in the wwwroot folder.